Make-School-Courses/DS-2.9-Technical-Seminar/README.md

 To pass this course you must meet the following requirements:

-- Complete the Portfoliao Project with a passing grade according to the associated rubric
+- Complete the Portfolio Project with a passing grade according to the associated rubric
 - Complete all required Assignments and Quizzes with a passing grade
 - One Quiz or Assignment may be dropped
 - Actively participate in class and abide by the attendance policy